-3. Project Relationships, Emerging Limiting Factors, and Tailored Questions analysis has been applied to specific life stages of a species is missing.
-Much more detail is needed.
+3. Project Relationships, Emerging Limiting Factors, and Tailored Questions

 Relationships with most other projects are very generally stated and the sponsors did not describe how the information generated by those interacting projects was used.
 The sponsors did mention that they had close interactions with their M&E project #199506325 but gave no basic summary results from that project.